Frikanalen/toches/README.md

 Our database is PostgreSQL, which we query using the Knex builder.

+If you're interested in contributing, grep the code for "TODO" :)

 ## Dev environment

 The following guide assumes a recent-ish Node, yarn, docker and docker compose.